-There’s no denying it, smart homes are cool.
-But are they worth the money?
-Well, that really depends on why you’re getting a smart home and what features you decide to add.
+There’s no denying it, smart homes are cool, but are they worth the money?
+If you’re asking yourself, ‘how much does a smart home cost’ it really depends.
+The first question you need to answer is why you’re getting a smart home.
+The second question you need to ask is what features are non-negotiables.
 Everyone’s situation is going to be different so there’s no “one size fits all” solution.
-What we can do however, is look at each different element of smart homes and try and get a broad estimate.
-Some people might think that you can get a couple smart lights and some controllers and, poof, your smart home magically completes itself.
+However, we can look at the different elements of a smart home and try and get a broad estimate.
+Some may think that they can get a few smart lights and controllers and they have a smart home.

 Before you start planning your smart home, it’s probably a good idea to understand exactly why you’re planning on getting a smart home in the first place.

 Honestly, you probably don’t “need” a smart home, but there are plenty of reasons someone might want one.
 Right now, adding automation to your home can be a little expensive, but depending on why you are thinking of getting into it and what features you want to add, it might be worth the cost.
 Some reasons you might want a smart home:

 I’m sure that by now you have heard of people saving tons of money on their energy bill by using smart thermostats.
 Well, this is actually one of the biggest reasons that people get in to smart homes.
 Not only can you set routines, but you can actually do things like have your thermostat turn on automatically when it sees that you are approaching your home.
 That’s just one of many examples of cool things you can do with smart thermostats.
 This technology has also been a huge help to the vacation home rental industry.
 Smart thermostats combined with smart locks make renting out a home almost fully automatic.